 REGIONAL SUPPORT TEAM (RST)

-Sean O’Hara, Willie Barratt and Teresa Kane are building a network of members to reach out and gather feedback and discuss at management level and target support to where it’s needed.
+Sean O’Hara, Willie Barrett, Teresa Kane, Laura Brady, Jessi O'Reilly and David Power are building a network of members to reach out and gather feedback, discuss at management level then target support to where it’s needed.

 It saddens me to say that Al Young as Chief Executive Officer of Ataxia Foundation Ireland, made a formal announcement at July’s AFI AGM 2023, that he is stepping down from the role on medical grounds.

 Al had a massive undertaking as founder and interim CEO of AFI, and has worked tirelessly, taking the organisation from strength to strength.
 Undoubtedly AFI would not exist without his vision and dedication.
 Al is fearless and meets all challenges head-on.

 Al has not just been a desk-based worker, on a personal note, he has shown care for the individual members.
 Al’s good humor, optimism, and warmth to all is legendary.

 Al and his wife Nora have allowed their home to be used as the AFI office, meaning a financial saving for AFI, and displaying great generosity of spirit.